aws-samples/aws-serverless-cicd-workshop/workshop/content/sam/code/_index.en.md

 weight = 15
 +++

+Let's take a look at the code of the Hello World Lambda function.

 {{% notice note %}}
-If you consider yourself an expert using Lambda functions, you can probably skip this page.
+Your function may have additional comments.
+Those lines have been removed from the following example for clarity.
 {{% /notice%}}

-Let's take a look at the code of the Hello World Lambda function.

-**Note** that your function may have additional commented out code, those lines have been removed from the following example for clarity.

 {{< tabs >}}
 {{% tab name="Node" %}}